JeffersonLab/myquery/README.md

 ---

 ## Overview
 The primary goal of myquery is to allow users simple, programmatic access to MYA data without any dependencies on a specific language or requiring wrapping a command line tool.
+The myquery server supports HTTP requests and returns JSON responses.

 Supports querying channel history over a time interval and at a specific point in time, and includes simple forms that allow users to easily generate a valid query string for each type of supported query.